corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/setting-up-corda5-network/index.md

    {{< /note >}}

 2. Wait for the nodes to run.
-You can monitor nodes starting by using the following command:
+You can monitor nodes starting up by running this command:

    `corda-cli network wait -n <network-name>`